 Resources to Aid Separating Military Personnel and Veterans

 NOTE TO READERS:

 After years of service, men and women in the armed forces who wish to pursue new careers in the private sector need assistance in adapting to a different culture and in matching their extensive skills and experiences to civilian jobs.
 There are numerous government-sponsored and civilian resources and services available to them for free and numerous employers searching for these experienced individuals.
 There are many more websites available to those serving the career needs of military veterans, including resources on career information, assessments, professional development, publications and related associations.
 Click here to view this list of links.

-Owned by Bradley-Morris Inc., CivilianJobs.com was created to offer an online recruiting solution for candidates that are currently transitioning out of the military as well as military veterans with varying amounts of business experience.
-There are numerous good job listings posted here, and the organization sponsors a number of live career fairs across the country on a regular basis.
-Under Career Advice, The Career Planning Guide is a good map to a successful transition.
+Owned by Bradley-Morris Inc., CivilianJobs.com was created to offer an online recruiting solution to employers for candidates that are currently transitioning out of the military.
+There are numerous job listings and live career fairs across the country.
+Under Career Advice, there are listings of transition offices, veterans associations and resume writing services.

 This is a gateway to the many sites and services provided by Bradley-Morris, Inc., "the largest military-focused job placement firm in the U.S." Veterans and personnel preparing to separate from the service can review their many resources and select those that work best for the individual, from career and job search advice to resume assistance to job placement.

-This section of Job-Hunt.org begins with an extensive article on how to make the transition from the military to the civilian workforce and then points the reader towards several additional articles and resources for guidance.
+This site offers the reader several articles and resources for military members in transition.
 It is authored by Job-Hunt.org editor and publisher Susan Joyce, a veteran of the U.S. Marine Corps.

 Industry and Occupation Specific Information

 NOTE TO READERS: